-Being a successful author is something that so many writers desire in 2018.
+Being a successful author is something that so many writers desire.
 What separates the greats from the rest?
 What do the truly successful authors have that the vast majority simply do not?

 I know that there is an audience for every kind of author out there just like there is for every kind of artist.
 That’s the point.
 We are all different.
 We each like what we like and honestly, there are always going to be some books, authors, art, and artists that we simply do not care for.
 It’s not an insult, but rather that we as humans have different tastes in what we like to see and read.